vs-dsva/uq-transpiler/docs/CONCEPT_LANGUAGE.md

-# Concept 4GL Language Reference
+# Concept 4GL Language Reference (Experimental Snapshot)

-This document describes the Concept 4GL language syntax and constructs currently supported by the transpiler.
-It also integrates selected information from the original reference manual (components, directives, naming rules, operator precedence) to guide future expansion.
-Unsupported constructs are noted.
+This is a living, incomplete summary of the subset currently parsed/emitted by the experimental transpiler.
+It is NOT authoritative and will drift; unsupported constructs may appear in examples for roadmap context.

 ## Table of Contents